-As an example illustrating the necessity of Part 3 of \Cref{asm:6.3-reg-model-cond}, \cite{zhang2023targeted} considered a similar nonparametric regression setting, where the coefficients $f_j$ alternate between zero and $j^{-2}$ according to $\lfloor\log_3[\log_2(j)]\rfloor$ being even or odd.
-In that paper, the purpose is to understand the ability of cross-validation to pick the correct model between two models, $J_r$ and $J_s$, such that $J_r=J_s-1$.
-If we use this sequence of $(f_j:j\ge 1)$ in the setting of \Cref{prop:6.3-lossstab} and assume $J_s\ll n^{1/5}$, then the proof can be adapted to show that $\nabla_1\ell^{(r,s)}(X_0,\D_n)/\sigma_n^{(r,s)} =o_P(1)$ if and only if $f_{J_s}\neq 0$.
+As an example illustrating the necessity of part 3 of \Cref{asm:6.3-reg-model-cond}, \cite{zhang2023targeted} considered a similar nonparametric regression setting, where the coefficients $f_j$ alternate between zero and $j^{-2}$ according to $\lfloor\log_3[\log_2(j)]\rfloor$ being even or odd.
+In that paper, the purpose was to study the ability of cross-validation to pick the correct model from two candidates $J_r$ and $J_s$ with $J_r=J_s-1$.
+If we use this sequence $(f_j:j\ge 1)$ in the setting of \Cref{prop:6.3-lossstab} and assume $J_s\ll n^{1/5}$, then the proof can be adapted to show that $\nabla_1\ell^{(r,s)}(X_0,\D_n)/\sigma_n^{(r,s)} =o_P(1)$ if and only if $f_{J_s}\neq 0$.
 Such a dichotomy originates from the variance of the loss difference $\ell^{(r,s)}(X_0,\D_n)$.
 When $f_{J_s}=0$, the difference between the two true models is zero and any variance in the loss difference will be from the random fluctuation in the estimated coefficient $\hat f_{J_s}$.
 On the other hand, when $f_{J_s}\neq 0$, there is a bias term contributing to the loss difference.
 We do not expect Gaussian approximation to hold for the former case due to the severe degeneracy of the loss difference.

 The original idea of sieve SGD first appeared in \cite{dieuleveut2016nonparametric}.
-The form of sieve SGD considered in this article is proposed in \cite{zhang2022sieve}, which established its near optimality in terms of error rates and storage cost (see also \cite{quan2024optimal}).
-A version of sieve SGD implemented without shrinkage ($w=0$) is shown to achieve optimal convergence rate in \cite{chen2024stochastic}, providing evidence of potential improved stability analysis with better dependence on the shrinkage parameter.
+The form of sieve SGD considered in this article was proposed in \cite{zhang2022sieve}, which establishes its near optimality in terms of error rates and storage cost (see also \cite{quan2024optimal}).
+A version of sieve SGD implemented without shrinkage ($w=0$) has been shown to achieve the optimal convergence rate in \cite{chen2024stochastic}, providing evidence for potential improved stability analysis with better dependence on the shrinkage parameter.
 The stability property in \Cref{pro:6.4-stab-sieve-sgd} is adapted from \cite{zhang2023online}.